Globally-centered autocovariances in MCMC: Examples

 Consider the sensor network localization problem of \cite{ihler2005nonparametric} where the goal is to identify unknown sensor locations using noisy distance data.
-We use the data and the model as specified by \cite{tak2018repelling}.
+We use the data and the model from \cite{tak2018repelling}.
 There are four sensors scattered on a planar region where $x_i = (x_{i1}, x_{i2})^T$ denotes the coordinates of the $i${th} sensor.
-Let $y_{ij}$ denote the distance between the sensors $x_i$ and $x_j$ and if observed, yields $z_{ij} = 1$ otherwise, $z_{ij} = 0$.
-The complete model is then,
+Let $y_{ij}$ denote the distance between sensors $x_i$ and $x_j$ and if observed, yields $z_{ij} = 1$ otherwise, $z_{ij} = 0$.
+The complete model is,

 \cite{tak2018repelling} set $R = 0.3$ and $\sigma = 0.02$ and use independent $N(0, 100I_2)$ priors on the locations.
 Distance $y_{ij}$ is specified only if $z_{ij} = 1$.
 The $8$-dimensional posterior of $(x_1, x_2, x_3, x_4)$ is intractable with unknown full conditionals.
 A Metropolis-within-Gibbs type sampler is implemented with each full conditional employing the repelling attractive Metropolis (RAM) algorithm of \cite{tak2018repelling}.
 The RAM algorithm runs Markov chains with higher jumping frequency between the modes.